tpm2-software/tpm2-tss/INSTALL.md

 ```

 ## Windows
-Windows dlls built using the Clang/LLVM "Platform Toolset" are currently
-prototypes.
-We have only tested using Visual Studio 2017 with the Universal
+Windows dlls are built using the LLVM (clang-cl) toolset.
+We have only tested
-C Runtime (UCRT) version 10.0.16299.0.
-Building the type marshaling library
+using Visual Studio 2019, but Visual Studio 2022 should also be supported.
-(tss2-mu.dll) and the system API (tss2-sapi.dll) should be as simple as
-loading the tpm2-tss solution (tpm2-tss.sln) with a compatible and properly
+Building should be as simple as loading the tpm2-tss solution (tpm2-tss.sln) with
-configured version of Visual Studio 2017 and pressing the 'build' button.
+a compatible and properly configured version of Visual Studio 2019+ and pressing the 'build' button.

 ### References
 Visual Studio 2017 with "Clang for Windows": https://blogs.msdn.microsoft.com/vcblog/2017/03/07/use-any-c-compiler-with-visual-studio/